 If you are selected as an individual reviewer you are responsible to provide constructive and helpful comments, actively participate during consensus discussions, and meet deadlines established by AMS and panel chair.
 If you are selected as a panel chair you are responsible to serve as an individual reviewer and coordinate and lead the consensus review of applications and compile the consensus results through the peer review system.

 What is the Time Commitment?

 Reviewers should expect to commit approximately six weeks to complete the reviews, including the consensus team review.
 The work load will not require a full-time commitment.

 Applying to be a reviewer does not guarantee your selection.
 Reviewers are selected based on their qualifications, experience, number of grant applications received and corresponding fit with the applications.
 Reviewers may include employees at: Federal government, public and private sector, state universities and colleges, including the land grant institutions, state departments of agriculture, retirees and other appropriate employer type as determined by AMS.

 Is Training Required?

 Reviewers will be required to participate on a training session, via web/conference call, prior to reviewing the applications.
-Team leaders will receive additional training.
+Panel Chair leaders will receive additional training.

 Is There Anything Else I Need to Know?